firesharkstudios/butterfly-server/README.md

 You should see http://localhost:8080/ open in a browser.
 Try opening a second browser instance at http://localhost:8080/.
 Notice that changes are automatically synchronized between the two browser instances.

-There is also a [Cordova Todo Client](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.CordovaClient).
+There is also a [Cordova Todo Client](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.CordovaClient) and an [Electron Todo Client](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.ElectronClient).

 ### Understanding the Server